aidanpoe/uss-serenity1/SECURITY_FIXES.md

 4. **Fix** - Apply patches using the patterns established in this update
 5. **Monitor** - Watch for similar attempts

-Your USS-Serenity website is now significantly more secure! 🛡️🖖
+Your USS-VOYAGER website is now significantly more secure! 🛡️🖖